 Batteries only last about 20-30 minutes each before needing charged.

 It starts easily, runs almost vibration-free, and will tear through just about anything that gets in its way.
 Has semi-auto spool feeding.
 The translucent fuel tank makes it easy to know when you need to add gas.

 Noisier than electric models.
+Some throttle issues noted.

 Weed eaters put the finishing touches on a great looking yard.
 They keep the weeds and brush under control while saving you from a backache.
 Whether you need a weed eater for general yard and garden duties or for more serious landscape management, it’s important that you have the right machine for the job.

 There are hundreds of weed eaters available on the consumer market, so how do you tell which one is right for you?
 It can be tough to sort the wheat from the chaff.

 If you’re ready to shop for your weed eater, check out our recommendations in the product list above.
 For more information on comparing weed eaters and selecting yours, continue on and enjoy our product guide.